SUBMIT INQUIRY

 • Teacher-made tests

-Teachers compile all this information and create detailed progress reports that are a a combination of grade-based skills' assessment and narrative.
-Progress reports are reviewed with parents twice a year at parent-teacher conferences, and a final progress report is mailed home at the end of the year.
-In fifth grade, the student leads the second conference by reviewing goals and showing achievement relative to the goals.
+Teachers compile all this information and create detailed progress reports that are a combination of grade-based skills' assessment and narrative.
+Progress reports are provided to parents three times a year.
+Progress is also discussed at our fall and spring parent-teacher conferences.
+In fifth grade, the student joins and leads the second conference by reviewing goals and showing achievement relative to the goals.

 The progress reports are used instead of traditional grades.